BackyardBrains/SpikerBoxPro/README.md

 - controls hardware I/O interface that enables additional 2 analog channels and up to 5 digital inputs for triggering of events.
 Details on I/O interface can be found in:
    ([SpikerBox Pro Hardware SDK](documentation/SpikerBoxProHardwareSDK.pdf))
-- mesure state of power rail and controls power indication RGB LED.
+- mesure state of power rail and controls power indicator RGB LED.